DSC-SPIDAL/pub/README.md

      2013, November 17 2013 at
      [SC13](http://sc13.supercomputing.org/)
 294. E. Kolker and others including
-     Geoffrey Fox, "Towards more transparent and reproducible omics studies through a common metadata checklist and data publications", Big Data journal to be published, December 2013
+     Geoffrey Fox, "[Towards more transparent and reproducible omics studies through a common metadata checklist and data publications", Big Data journal to be published, December 2013
 295. Thilina Gunarathne, Judy Qiu and